Education & Outreach

 In this annual Series dedicated to introducing new audiences of public school children to the beauty and joy of dacing on ice, our talented young apprentices, students themselves, will perform alongside our experienced professional ensemble and guest artists in free performances.
 ITNY engages the students in a free skating clinic after the performance taught by the Company teachers.
 In these programs, young students receive an introduction to a -winter- physical activity.
 Students also learn that ice skating is more than a competitive sport; they are introduced to the integration of athleticism and artistry necessary to make ice skating - especially as it is practiced and promoted by Ice Theatre of New York - exciting, beautiful, breathtaking, and passionate.

 Schools must sign up ahead of time.
-Please contact the office at 212.929.5811 to receive an application packet.
+Please contact the office at 212.929.5811 or email firstname.lastname@example.org & email@example.com to sign up.

 ITNY's educational efforts include internal development of the Company through the recruitment and training of apprentices.
 Ice Theatre of New York® includes its apprentices in Residencies and performance projects.
 Apprentices have the opportunity to study new repertory pieces, work with each other and with choreographers, learn from experienced professional skaters, and gain confidence from audience support and performing.
 This training program prepares apprentice skaters for a new, more mature level of performance.